Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Experiments

 \subsection{Datasets and Metrics}

-The NeRF-Synthetic dataset \cite{Mildenhall20_NeRF} includes 8 scenes with 360° viewpoint settings of images.
-Besides testing novel view synthesis on this dataset, we quantitatively evaluate reconstructed surfaces using the provided ground-truth mesh.
-We also evaluate our method on 7 of the 9 real-world scenes in the Mip-NeRF360 dataset \cite{Barron22_Mip360}, excluding \textit{Flowers} and \textit{Treehill} due to licensing restrictions.
-The strategy for splitting subsets for training and testing follows that of 3DGS \cite{Kerbl23_3DGS}.
+The NeRF-Synthetic dataset \cite{Mildenhall20_NeRF} contains 8 scenes with full 360° coverage.
+In addition to evaluating novel view synthesis, we quantitatively assess the reconstructed surfaces using the provided ground-truth meshes.
+We also evaluate our method on 7 out of the 9 real-world scenes from the Mip-NeRF360 dataset \cite{Barron22_Mip360}, excluding \textit{Flowers} and \textit{Treehill} due to licensing constraints.
+We adopt the same train/test split strategy as in 3DGS \cite{Kerbl23_3DGS}.

-For novel view synthesis, we employ the standard PSNR, L-PIPS, and SSIM metrics.
-In the surface reconstruction task, we compute the Chamfer Distance (CD) between the extracted mesh and the ground truth.
+For novel view synthesis, we use standard image quality metrics: PSNR, LPIPS, and SSIM.
+For surface reconstruction, we evaluate the Chamfer Distance (CD) between the extracted mesh and the ground-truth geometry.